CME211/notes/exam-details/exam-2.md

 $ zip -r cme211-exam-2.zip cme211-exam-2
 ```

-6. Log out of `corn.stanford.edu` and download files to your local computer.
+6. Log out of `corn.stanford.edu` and download files from your home directory on
+   `corn` to your local computer.

 ```sh
 # copy file to your local computer, replace nwh with your sunetid